A Door Opens for Public Health Studies

-Researchers at the BU School of Public Health will have unprecedented access to medical claims and clinical data, under a new partnership forged with Optum Labs, a Cambridge, Mass.-based research center.
+Researchers at the Boston University School of Public Health (SPH) have unprecedented access to medical claims and clinical data, under a partnership forged with Optum Labs, a Cambridge, Massachusetts–based research center.

-Optum Labs announced that it has reached agreements to collaborate with seven health care organizations including BUSPH — the only school of public health on a list that includes Pfizer, Tufts Medical Center and the American Medical Group Association.
+Optum Labs reached agreements to collaborate with seven health care organizations including SPH—the only school of public health on a list that includes Pfizer, Tufts Medical Center, and the American Medical Group Association.

 The de-identified records include information about tests, treatments and costs of care, as well as patients’ race, income level and geographical location.

-“As a school of public health, we hope to bring to this partnership a whole new set of questions that large data sets are able to address – not just about the effectiveness of medication, as many studies may look at, but everything from understanding environmental health exposures, to basic epidemiology, to health policy questions,” said Dr. Dan Berlowitz, a professor of health policy and management at BUSPH who is leading the collaboration.
+“As a school of public health, we hope to bring to this partnership a whole new set of questions that large data sets are able to address—not just about the effectiveness of medication, as many studies may look at, but everything from understanding environmental health exposures, to basic epidemiology, to health policy questions,” says Dr. Dan Berlowitz, a professor of health policy and management at SPH who is leading the collaboration.

-“These data represent a broad swath of the population – not just the elderly, as Medicare does, or veterans who are seen in the VA, but children and people of diverse ages and backgrounds,” he said.
+“These data represent a broad swath of the population—not just the elderly, as Medicare does, or veterans who are seen in the VA, but children and people of diverse ages and backgrounds,” he says.
 “This broadens the opportunities for our faculty and students throughout the institution to explore issues using detailed data representing millions of people.”

 Traditionally, access to claims data has been relatively limited, with many studies relying on smaller databases, or on records of patients covered by Medicare and Medicaid, federally funded insurance programs.
 The partnership with Optum Labs will allow researchers to access a much larger pool of de-identified clinical and claims data, in collaboration with researchers and experts from other health care institutions.

-Researchers who want access to the data will be asked to submit proposals to a BUSPH review committee, which will work with Optum Labs and other research partners to ensure collaboration.
+Researchers who want access to the data are asked to submit proposals to a SPH review committee, which will work with Optum Labs and other research partners to ensure collaboration.

-Among the possible areas of research are cost-effectiveness studies related to health care delivery, and comparing the success of various clinical interventions, Berlowitz and Prashker said.
+Among the possible areas of research are cost-effectiveness studies related to health care delivery, and comparing the success of various clinical interventions, Berlowitz and Prashker say.

 Optum is an arm of UnitedHealth Group, one of the country’s largest health care companies.

-Other new partners include: Lehigh Valley Health Network, of Allentown, Pa.; Rensselaer Polytechnic Institute (RPI), of Troy, N.Y.; and the University of Minnesota School of Nursing.
+Other new partners include: Lehigh Valley Health Network, of Allentown, Pennsylvania; Rensselaer Polytechnic Institute, of Troy, New York; and the University of Minnesota School of Nursing.